matrix-org/synapse/docs/usage/configuration/config_documentation.md

 Matrix supports the ability of an existing session to mint a login token for another client.

-Synapse disables this by default as it has security ramifications.
+Synapse disables this by default as it has security ramifications -- a malicious client could use the mechanism to spawn more than one session.

 The duration of time the generated token is valid for can be configured with the `token_timeout` sub-option.